Application and Forms for Radiologic Sciences

 Complete a 500-word statement of purpose outlining your goals for pursuing a graduate degree in Radiologic Sciences.
 This writing component is detailed on the online application, and should include:

-- The reason for applying to the Administrative or Educational emphasis
+- The reason for applying to the Administrative, Educational or Medical Imaging Informatics emphasis

 - A description of how this degree program will contribute to advancing your career goals